 Every part of this plant is edible, but it must be thoroughly boiled or steamed to rid it of toxins (Calcium oxalate crystals).

 This species has a constant battle with hornworms (Hawk moth caterpillar) and cutworms.
 The best method to control them is to remove them by hand and to keep monitoring them regularly.
-Other problems that occur with this species is tuber rot and southern blight.
-Plant in a well-draining soil to prevent fungal infections.
+Other problems that occur with this species is tuber rot if kept wet over winter, and southern blight.